hylandtechoutreach/coding-activities/HtmlCssLesson.md

 1. Add a new element: `<img >`
 1. After the `img`, before the `>`, type in `src=""`
 1. Between the double quotes, _paste_ in the image URL
-1. Run the code, and verify that your image appears on the website!
+1. Save the code, and verify that your image appears on the website!

 The code should look something like this: